Current Research and Scholarly Interests

 View details for Web of Science ID 000072290600010

 View details for PubMedID 9501748

-- Effects of serotonin depletion on the play of juvenile rats INTEGRATIVE NEUROBIOLOGY OF AFFILIATION 1997; 807: 475-477
+- Effects of serotonin depletion on the play of juvenile rats Conference of the New-York-Academy-of-Sciences on the Integrative Neurobiology of Affiliation NEW YORK ACAD SCIENCES.
+1997: 475–477

 Facial expressions of emotion influence interpersonal trait inferences